 ❓ ¿Que tipo de aceite usas? ~ What type of oil do you use?

 Possible Answers: Girasol (sunflower), Oliva (olive), Coco (coconut), Soya (soy), Ajonjolí (sesame), Maní (peanut), Maíz (corn)

-If you have food allergies and want to plan ahead, we typically bring as much as we can with us when we travel.
-Some of the healthy and allergy friendly things we like to bring with us include Organic Tru Roots Quick Cook, Lundberg Organic Microwave Rice, Organic Microwaveable Beans, and Truvani Organic Bars.
+If you have food allergies and want to plan ahead, we typically bring as many snacks as we can with us when we travel.
+Some of our favorite healthy and allergy friendly things we like to bring with us include Organic Tru Roots Quick Cook, Lundberg Organic Microwave Rice, Organic Microwaveable Beans, and Truvani Organic Bars.

 What’s The Best Food To Try In Colombia?